MatthewMawby/SearchIndex/README.md

 ```

 These intermediary Lambdas will retrieve the partitions they need to search from S3,
-search for their specified tokens, and relay the results to an aggregator.
+search for their specified tokens, and relay the results to an aggregator via SQS.
 The
-results sent to the aggregator will be of this format:
+message sent to the aggregator will be of this format:

 ```javascript
 {